DOWNLOAD PDF (10.5MB)

 Everyone has to travel at least one section of Historic Route 66 in their lives.
 Established in 1926, the legendary road stretched 2,448 miles from Chicago, Ill., to Santa Monica, Calif.

 In bad times, migrants fleeing the Dust Bowl in the 1930s traveled on Route 66 to California, their cars weighed down by possessions and unrealized dreams.
 In good times, World War II veterans saw the road as a path to freedom, loading their families into cars to explore the Americana of small-town Route 66, California’s sunny beaches and Disneyland.

 As you stop in Arizona towns like Williams, Seligman and Kingman, you'll realize they have accomplished the impossible.
 They have frozen time, offering the past as a present-day experience.
 You'll hear it at the vintage gas stations playing 1960s music.
 You'll taste it in your homemade root beer and in your hamburger served in 1950s-style diners like Mr. D'z in Kingman, Ariz.
 You'll feel it as you drive the open two-lane road that cuts through some of the country's vast stretches of prairie and desert.

-Beatnik writer Jack Kerouac may have captured the experience best in On the Road when he wrote, “ ... all the golden lands ahead of you and all kinds of unforeseen events wait lurking to surprise you and make you glad you’re alive to see.”
+Beatnik writer Jack Kerouac distilled the experience best in his book On the Road when he wrote, “ ... all the golden lands ahead of you and all kinds of unforeseen events wait lurking to surprise you and make you glad you’re alive to see.”

-What follows are some of the road's highlights, particularly when your wheels traverse New Mexico and Arizona, home to the longest uninterrupted stretch of Historic Route 66.
+What follows are the road's highlights when your wheels traverse New Mexico and Arizona, home to the longest uninterrupted stretch of Historic Route 66.

 TIP: Arizona does not observe Daylight Savings time.
 This creates a one-hour time difference between states which confuses many visitors.
 Remember this time change as you travel across state borders.